-stan: Countries

-Some of these nations were also known with the Latinate suffix -ia during their time as Soviet republics: Turkmenistan was frequently Turkmenia, Kyrgyzstan often Kirghizia, and even Uzbekistan and Tajikistan were very occasionally Uzbekia and Tajikia.
-In addition, the native name of Armenia is Hayastan, hay being the endonym of Armenians and India is Hindustan (A derivation of the Sanskrit word "Sindhu"—meaning "river," specifically the Indus River; the Persians replaced the 'S' with an 'H' and added the suffix "-stan," meaning "land" or "country," to create "Hindustan," which literally means "land of the Indus" or "land of the Hindus.")
+Some of these nations were also known with the Latinate suffix -ia during their time as Soviet republics: Kazakhstan was almost always referred to as Kazakhia, Turkmenistan was frequently Turkmenia, Kyrgyzstan often Kirghizia, and Uzbekistan and Tajikistan very occasionally Uzbekia and Tajikia.
+In addition, the native names of Armenia and India are respectively Hayastan, Hayk being the endonym of Armenians, and Hindustan.
 The largest -stan country by area is Kazakhstan.